project-graveyard/blog/content/posts/the-key-to-studying-multiple-languages/index.md

 | Maps | Lists |
 | Structs | Sets |

 A more advanced concept will be custom data structures.
-Examples of those include stacks, linked lists, trees, etc ... but those are outside the scope of this article.
+Examples include stacks, linked lists, trees, etc., but those are outside the scope of this article.

-You might be asking why the need for collection data types?
+Why is there a need for collection data types?
 Well, two of the most valuable resources for a computer program are **time** and **memory**.
-The knowledge of data structures will allow you to choose the right data types and a way of arrangement (type of data structure) such that the data you're working with can be accessed and updated efficiently.
+The knowledge of data structures will allow you to choose the suitable data types and an arrangement (type of data structure) such that the data you're working with can be accessed and updated efficiently.

 ### Operators

 If you recall, data types have a set of operations defined for them.
-These operations perfomed on data are represented by operators.
+These operations performed on data are represented by operators.
 Operators can be categorised into 4:

 1. **Arithmetic operators:** These represent arithmetic operations like addition, subtraction and multiplication.
 2. **Comparison / Relational Operators** These operators are used for comparison operations.
 They return a truth value.
 Examples include equality operations, greater than operations, etc.